 Yes!
+Our last two trips took us to India 2020 and Egypt in 2021, right in the middle of COVID!
 There are places in the World where you may not feel safe.
 There are probably places in your own community where you feel the same way.
 What I have learned is that most of places you want to visit are welcoming and wonderful.
 If you have a concern, travel with a tour group.
+In Egypt, the local travel agency provided an armed guard, which was helpful in keeping the street vendors from getting too aggressive.
 If you want to plan your own adventure, check with a travel agency.
 They are worth every cent.
 Surprisingly enough they will save you money and help keep you out of trouble by recommending local guides, places to stay and things to see.
 Use "YouTube" to learn about where you want to go and places to visit as you plan.

 Passport & Visa Tips